sitt1iu/IMT-542-final/Performance_quality_control.md

 - Findability: Data is structured in a JSON file with unified attributes.
 Each surf spot acts as a unique node.

-  -Remediation: add metadata standards to make the structure more standardized and scalable.
+  - Remediation: add metadata standards to make the structure more standardized and scalable.

 - Accessible: Information is accessed via the surf map API.